Oxford Hardship Fund

 For all other students: Students must be experiencing unexpected and unforeseeable financial difficulties due to circumstances which could not have been predicted at the start of their course.
-Applications are assessed by the University Hardship Committee at its termly meeting.
-Students are considered for an award of up to £6,000 (usually a combination a grant and loan at this level).
+This includes those who are impacted significantly by the rising cost of living, who are unable to meet these costs through other sources.
+Students who are experiencing ongoing exceptional financial difficulties as a result of pandemic disruption are also eligible to apply for support.
+Applications are assessed by the University Hardship Committee at its termly meeting with non-repayable grants and/or loans available, according to individual circumstances.
+Students are considered for an award of up to £8,000 (usually a combination a grant and loan, or loan only, at this level).
+In the case of applications considered by the Committee, successful awardees in their final year may be given a loan in order to maximise use and impact of available hardship funds, as it is expected that such students will be able to take on paid employment on completion of their studies.

 What is the application procedure and deadlines?

 Students should contact their college hardship officer to request an Oxford Hardship Fund application form and discuss their application.
 The hardship officer varies across colleges but could be your Senior Tutor, Bursar or Academic Administrator.
 Application forms should be completed electronically and submitted to Student Fees and Funding along with the relevant supporting documentation as soon as possible and by the appropriate deadline listed below:

 For Home students: applications are accepted from Monday 3 October 2022 (MT0) until Friday 16 June 2023 (TT8) and are assessed on a rolling basis by the Student Fees and Funding team.